MF 110 : How Jordan Goodman Has Moved Forward Since Episode 044

 Jordan decided to take the time to “go all in” on himself.
 Jordan was at a point where he was feeling physically sick w/ serious symptoms including bouts of lightheadedness and anxiety.
 Jordan recognized that his body was telling him “yo, wake up and do something different!”

 Jordan made several necessary shifts that have changed his life for the better.
 With respect to the business, Jordan took a deep dive, identifying what he really enjoyed about his Beatwell work and putting more focus on that.
 A key part of this was saying no. One of the biggest “aha” moments that Jordan shares, that is critical for making any major shift, is not simply looking at what you can do but what you can say no to.
 Too often, we feel pressured to say yes to every opportunity that comes our way w/o thinking thru whether we have the bandwidth to say yes and whether it’s a yes that will serve us or burden us.
-You’ve heard it from Rachel Adams and last week from Winnie Sun: an important part of being an entrepreneur is choosing the clients, co-workers, and colleagues that fit w/ you.
+An important part of being an entrepreneur is choosing the clients, co-workers, and colleagues that fit w/ you.
 It sounds counter-intuitive when you’re building a business but as Jordan shares this week, not listening to your body and to go against the grain when it comes to your vocation can have serious consequences on your mental and physical well-being.
 So, Jordan simply said no to the opportunities and people that did not feel good to him.
 Moving Forward listeners, consider this important lesson when making shifts in your business or even in your career.
 If you’re in a job or career that is going against the grain of you and is causing more anxiety w/ physical and mental opportunity costs than benefits, then maybe it’s time to make a pivot.
 As Jordan shares, it’s critically important to listen to your body.
 It’s your early warning system, letting you know that something isn’t a good fit.
 The more attuned you are to this, the better you’ll position yourself to make the shifts that will keep you moving forward.

 Jordan shares several red flags to look out for: